Principles of Online Journalism

 Final Day to Drop with a W

-NEW THIS SEMESTER.
-The final date to withdraw from Fall 2017 classes with a W grade unless already dropped for non-attendance is Tuesday Sept.
-19. After this date, only grades of A, B, C, D, and F will be given.
+The final date to withdraw from Fall 2017 classes with a W grade unless already dropped for non-attendance is March 30.
+After this date, only grades of A, B, C, D, and F will be given.

 Student evaluations of a course and its professor are a crucial element in helping faculty achieve excellence in the classroom and the institution in demonstrating that students are gaining knowledge.
 Students may evaluate courses they are taking starting late in the semester through the end of finals week by logging in to myUCA and clicking on the Evals button on the top right.